ojensen5115/underdogs-triumph/collections/_posts/2018-06-08-questions-to-ask-your-dog-trainer.md

 title: Questions to Ask Your Dog Trainer
 # summary: Here's a quick summary of the post
 author: Ellen
-featured-img: questions-to-ask-dog-trainer
+featured-img: questions-to-ask-your-dog-trainer
 categories: [Training]
 ---

-In the past I have written about how to find a good dog trainer ([see my past post here](https://www.underdogstriumph.org/how-do-i-find-a-good-trainer/)).
+In the past I have written about how to find a good dog trainer [“How to find a Good Dog Trainer”]({{ "/blog/how-do-I-find-a-good-dog-trainer/" | relative_url }}).
 First off, I *love* it when my prospective clients ask me questions about my methods and techniques *before* agreeing to see me in person.
 I also truth be told, I do the same thing to them.
 At Underdog’s Triumph we start off all new clients with a consultation visit.
 This 1 to 1.5 hour visit includes a pre-questionnaire detailing what the client and their furry friend are experiencing and goes briefly into what they want to get from the training.
 Then that first session is almost entirely a question/answer and discussion session.

 So many people want to just jump right in.
 Start training on day one.
 But I firmly believe that every dog, must like every client, is different.
 It’s important to hear them out and make sure they are comfortable with the decisions you are making together for their family.
 While I have a boatload of questions I like to ask my prospective clients to learn all about their situation, experiences with dogs and training, there are also some great questions to ask me as your prospective trainer!
-You can read more about these questions and other questions from Victoria Stilwell’s article about [“How to find a Good Dog Trainer”](https://positively.com/dog-training/find-a-trainer/how-to-choose-a-good-dog-trainer/) I picked out my top four favorites from the article to share my opinion on what would be a good response!
+You can read more about these questions and other questions from Victoria Stilwell’s article about [“How to choose a Good Dog Trainer”](https://positively.com/dog-training/find-a-trainer/how-to-choose-a-good-dog-trainer/) I picked out my top four favorites from the article to share my opinion on what would be a good response!

 # Questions to Ask Your Prospective Trainer: